SIGTechnologies/sigtech-python/README.md

 - Python 3.6+

-## Getting started with SigTech Python SDK
+## Getting started

 ### Authentication

 1. [Sign-up](https://dashboard.sigtech.com/register) for our API.
 1. Generate an API key using our [dashboard](https://dashboard.sigtech.com/api-keys).
-1. Secure your API key and save it as a global environment variable by following our instructions [here](https://learn.sigtech.com/docs/auth).
+1. Secure your API key and save it as a global environment variable by following our instructions [here](https://github.com/SIGTechnologies/sigtech-python/blob/master/docs/auth.md).

 ### Creating your first strategy